 When the American network MTV launched in 1981, most of their videos came from British artists for this reason.
 In the December 12, 2004 issue of the Observer newspaper, Roger Taylor explained: "We did everything we possibly could to avoid appearing in Top Of The Pops.
 It was one, the most boring day known to man, and two, it's all about not actually playing - pretending to sing, pretending to play.
 We came up with the video concept to avoid playing on Top Of The Pops."

 The group had previously appeared on the show twice, to promote the "Seven Seas of Rhye" and "Killer Queen" singles.

-The video was very innovative.
-It was the first where the visual images took precedence over the song.
-It was based on their Queen II
+The video was very innovative, the first where the visual images took precedence over the song.
+The look, with the four band members peering up into the shadows, was based on their 1974 Queen II

 This was Queen's first Top 10 hit in the US, peaking at #9 on April 24, 1976.
 In the UK, where Queen was already established, it went to #1 on November 29, 1975 and stayed for nine weeks, a record at the time.

 This got a whole new audience when it was used in the 1992 movie Wayne's World

 , starring Mike Myers and Dana Carvey.
 In the film, Wayne and his friends lip-synch to it in his car (the Mirth Mobile), spasmodically head-bobbing at the guitar solo.
 As a result of the movie, it was re-released as a single in the US and charted at #2 ("Jump